Design a Book Jacket Competition 2021

 - The Judges decision is final and no correspondence will be entered into.

 - All entries must be in English, original and must not have been published or have won competitions elsewhere.
 Stratford Literary Festival reserves the right to use the winning image when and where it deems suitable, though the copyright remains with the artists/photographer.
 The winning cover may be used by the copyright holder in a portfolio to publicise the prize but cannot be used for commercial purposes elsewhere without the permission of the Stratford Literary Festival.

 - All entries must follow the guidelines above.
 Any entries that do not will not be considered.
 We accept only one submission per entry.
 All entries must include your name, address, age on 5th March 2021 and place of study.
 The winning entrant may be asked to make reasonable amendments to their entry and the Stratford Literary Festival reserves the right to make amendments to final artwork as it sees fit.

 - The competition is open to students aged 18 and over currently enrolled on a course in the UK.

 - Entries must directly reflect that it is an anthology of poetry.

 - Entries will not be accepted after the closing date.

-- Writers will be notified before the launch of the Festival on 9th May 2020.
-The winning entry will appear as the jacket on a Festival book which will be on sale at Waterstones Stratford-upon-Avon from 9th May 2020 and online.
+- Writers will be notified before the launch of the Festival on 8th May 2021.
+The winning entry will appear as the jacket on a Festival book which will be on sale at Waterstones Stratford-upon-Avon from 8th May 2021 and online through our website.